tn16jv/Sudoku-Solver/README.md

 # Sudoku Solver Application
 A Java application for finding solutions for the traditional Suodku game.
 It also determines if the board state is valid, in addition to whether a solution exists at all (some games don't have one).

+Note that the source code was written using IntelliJ, if you want to view the project through an IDE.

 ### Installation
 Download 'sudoku_solver.jar' from Executable(demo) folder